In This Section

 Current successful treatment therapies for other breast cancers can use drugs such as tamoxifen and Herceptin® that can target at least one of the receptors.
 Since TNBC lacks all three receptors, treatment options for women become limited and include high doses of chemotherapy, which have severe side effects and toxicity not only to the TNBC cells but to healthy cells in surrounding tissue.
 For example, the use of doxorubicin is very cardio toxic; the TNBC may be regressed, but the patient could develop heart failure.

 “The research in the field now is to find more selective therapy that is not extremely toxic,” said Dr. Mercier.
 “In the modeling and in vitro studies, our compound kills TNBC cells very efficiently.
 And when mixed with normal cells, it only targets the TNBC ones while keeping the normal surrounding cells healthy and alive.”

-The researchers envision moving to clinical trials within the next two years.
-And if the research continues to progress, provide a much-needed novel, cost-effective, and life-saving treatment for TNBC patients, thus moving one-step closer to beating this deadly disease.
+The researchers envision moving to clinical trials within the next two years—and if the research continues to progress, to providing a much-needed novel, cost-effective, and lifesaving treatment for TNBC patients, thus moving one step closer to beating this deadly disease.

-Categories: Announcement, News, Faculty, Academics, Research, Philadelphia College of Pharmacy, Department of Pharmaceutical Sciences, Pharmaceutical Sciences, Pharmaceutics, Pharmacology and Toxicology
+Categories: The Bulletin, Announcement, News, Faculty, Academics, Research, Philadelphia College of Pharmacy, Department of Pharmaceutical Sciences, Pharmaceutical Sciences, Pharmaceutics, Pharmacology and Toxicology